Bhuma Shobha Nagi Reddy

-Shobha Nagi Reddy (16 December 1968 – 24 April 2014) was an Indian politician from Andhra Pradesh, India.
+Bhuma Shobha Nagi Reddy (16 December 1968 – 24 April 2014) was an Indian politician from Andhra Pradesh, India.
 She represented the Allagadda constituency in the Legislative Assembly of Andhra Pradesh for four terms until 2012 when she resigned due to political turmoil in her party.
 She served as the chairperson of Andhra Pradesh State Road Transport Corporation (APSRTC) and was the spokesperson for Prajarajyam party, having previously been General Secretary and also a state committee member in Telugu Desam Party.
 In 2012, she left the Prajarajyam party and joined the newly formed YSR Congress.
 Her husband Bhuma Nagi Reddy was also a politician who served twice as a Member of Legislative Assembly and thrice as a Member of Parliament.

 Early life

 Shobha Nagireddy was the younger daughter of S. V. Subba Reddy, and sister of Nagarathamma, a politician and former minister from Andhra Pradesh.
 She was born and brought up in Allagadda, Kurnool, Andhra Pradesh where she studied up to Intermediate.
 Her elder brother, S.V.
 Mohan Reddy, is also a politician and has brother in law- Ramachandra Reddy.